← All insights

 Enter the LoRA

-A LoRA—Low-Rank Adaptation—is a technique for fine-tuning an AI image model on a specific visual style.
-You take 20 to 50 illustrations from a single artist, feed them into a training pipeline, and the AI learns to generate new images that match that artist’s linework, colour palette, composition instincts, and visual personality.
+A LoRA—Low-Rank Adaptation—is a way to fine-tune an AI image model on a specific visual style.
+You feed it 20 to 50 illustrations from a single artist, and the AI learns to generate new images that match their linework, colour palette, and visual personality.
+The moment I understood this, my brain went straight to brand.

 What the illustrator draws vs. what the AI generates